 Add a little spice to your party platter with these amazing and easy-to-make cheesy popper pinwheels.
-Don't just limit yourself to making these for game day, set out a big platter for all your parties, make for snacks, and for us, we like to make these roll-ups for a light lunch paired with a salad.
+Don't just limit yourself to making these for game day; set out a big platter for all your parties to make for snacks; for us, we like to make these roll-ups for a light lunch paired with a salad.

-- We all love the classic poppers but they can be time-consuming with all the cutting, stuffing, and wrapping each one.
-This recipe takes just 15 minutes to prepare.
+- We all love the classic poppers, but they can be time-consuming with all the cutting, stuffing, and wrapping each one.
+This recipe takes just 15 minutes to prepare, with simple ingredients.

 - This recipe can easily be doubled.

 - These tortilla rolls are the perfect game-day snack.

 For something on the sweet side, make these simple Jam Pinwheels made from pie dough.
 They are a long-time family favorite and a great way to use pie dough scrapes.

 - These cute little green peppers have amazing powers to burn the heck out of your fingers.
 The oils in each pepper are always different; and some jalapenos are super spicy, and others not so much, but you never know what you are going to get.